bowfun/discord-trivia-bot/README.md

-# discord-puzzle-bot
+# Discord Trivia Bot
- A simple puzzle bot for Discord.
+ A simple trivia bot for Discord.
+ This bot has parameters configured in a JSON file.